john-hawkins/john-hawkins.github.io/_pages/about.md

 Dr. John Hawkins is a data scientist with Boston based automated machine learning company [DataRobot](https://www.datarobot.com) and an affiliate researcher at the University of Sydney - Centre for Translational Data Science.
-He has worked across multiple industries applying machine learning to business problems and published research in the application of machine learning to biological sequence classification and bioinformatics in general.
+He has worked across multiple industries applying machine learning to business problems and published research in the application of machine learning to solve problems in molecular biology.

 His current research interests are in Bayesian neural networks and variations of the gradient boosting algorithm.